 In a stylized model with loss aversion, fiscal uncertainty, and imperfect information, we predict that analysts systematically under-forecast firm earnings linked to government contracts.
 Empirically, we construct a comprehensive transaction-level dataset of federal procurement contracts spanning 2009-2019.
-The fiscal uncertainty associated with procurement revenues stems from budgetary risks, as the federal government may modify or terminate contracts.
+The fiscal uncertainty associated with procurement revenues primarily stems from budgetary risks, as the federal government may modify or terminate contracts.
 Our findings reveal that firm-quarter procurement earnings significantly and positively predict analyst earnings surprises, with predictability intensifying during periods of heightened budgetary uncertainty (e.g., in the lead-up to debt ceiling events) and for firms with weaker bargaining power.
 In addition, we find that fiscal risk is priced into stock returns through earnings surprises.
-Overall, analysts perceive revenue dependence on fiscal spending as a source of "bad" uncertainty rather than a growth safety net.
+Overall, analysts perceive government budgetary uncertainty as "bad" uncertainty for the financial market, rather than a growth safety net.